FEDERAL STUDENT LOANS:

 Vantage Career Center's Federal School Code is 030956.

 Direct Subsidized Loan - This is a need based loan (cost of attendance minus EFC).
-Interest rates for loans first disbursed on or after 7/1/20 and before 7/1/21 is 2.75%.
+Interest rates for loans first disbursed on or after 7/1/21 is 3.73%.
 The government usually pays your interest while you are enrolled at least half-time in school plus the grace period or deferment periods.
-Loan origination fees first disbursed on or after 10/1/20 and before 10/1/21 are 1.057%.
+Loan origination fees first disbursed on or after 10/1/20 and before 10/1/22 are 1.057%.
 After you graduate, leave school, or drop below half-time enrollment, you will have a six-month grace period before you are required to begin repayment.

 Direct Unsubsidized Loan - Student does not have to demonstrate financial need.
 Maximum loan amounts based on dependency status and program length but cannot exceed cost of attendance.
-Interest rates for loans first disbursed on or after 7/1/20 and before 7/1/21 is 2.75%.
+Interest rates for loans first disbursed on or after 7/1/21 is 3.73%.
 Interest begins accruing on this type of loan immediately when disbursed.
-Loan origination fees first disbursed on or after 10/1/20 and before 10/1/21 are 1.057%.
+Loan fees for all loans where the first disbursement is made on or after 10/1/20 and before 10/1/22 are 1.057%.
 After you graduate, leave school, or drop below half-time enrollment, you will have a six-month grace period before you are required to begin repayment.

 Direct PLUS Loan - The parent(s) of a dependent student may borrow a Federal PLUS Loan provided the student is otherwise eligible for aid.
 A parent may receive a PLUS Loan only to pay for the educational costs of a dependent undergraduate student who meets the eligible student definition.
 A parent must also meet the same citizenship and residency requirements as a student.
 Also, a parent who owes a refund on an SFA grant or is in default on an SFA Loan is ineligible for a PLUS Loan.
 A parent with an adverse credit history is prohibited from obtaining a PLUS Loan.
 A dependent student may borrow under the Unsubsidized Direct Loan program if the parent(s) are denied to borrow due to credit history.